 “Try me,” the cocky photographer taunted him.
 “I’ll take you down in two hits, loverboy.”

 Clint was light on his feet and dodged the man’s aggressive attack.
-While the older man recovered, Clint ran at him and rammed him, the full weight of his body slammed against the photographer, knocking him over.
+While the older man recovered, Clint ran at him and rammed him, the full weight of his body slammed against the photographer and knocked him over.
 “Go!
-NOW!” he yelled to the girls, and they scrambled from the lake, while Clint kept the man pinned on the ground.
+NOW!” he yelled to the girls, and they scrambled from the lake while Clint kept the man pinned on the ground.
 “Have you had enough fun yet, sicko, or do you want more of me?”
 Clint taunted him.
-Enraged, the man threw Clint off him, charged at him again, and missed, tumbling to the ground.
+Enraged, the man threw Clint off him, charged him again, and missed, tumbling to the ground.

 “You do not want me to catch you, loverboy,” he yelled at Clint as he got up from the ground and ran after him.
-Clint sprinted away from the lake, toward the road, luring the Paparazzi away from them, hopefully giving the girls enough time to get dressed.
-The older man gave chase for a few hundred feet, and then stopped, obviously winded.
+Clint sprinted away from the lake toward the road, and lured the Paparazzi away from the twins, to give them enough time to get dressed.
+The older man gave chase for a few hundred feet and then stopped, winded.
 Clint jogged back to where the camera sat, still on its tripod, and took the memory stick from it.
 Whatever pictures of Darcey and Danae he managed to take were not making tabloid news today.

 The Paparazzi limped back to where his equipment sat and plopped himself on the ground.
 Clint casually strolled over to him.
 “I hope you learned your lesson today, old man.
 Don’t mess with these girls.
 They’re barely nineteen years old, and you have no business out here taking pictures like some kind of predator.
 Have I made myself clear?”